LEAP (2013-2017): A Project History, Part II

 Livingstone Online back end: tables used to track and review the contents of the site's Fedora layer.
 Copyright Livingstone Online.
 Creative Commons Attribution-NonCommercial 3.0 Unported

-These enhancements enabled the subsequent addition of new editions to Livingstone Online, such as those of Livingstone's final manuscripts (2017, see below), Livingstone's manuscripts in South Africa (2018, forthcoming), and the manuscript of Missionary Travels (2018, forthcoming).
+These enhancements enabled the subsequent addition of new editions to Livingstone Online, such as those of Livingstone's final manuscripts (2017, see below), Livingstone's manuscripts in South Africa (2018), and the manuscript of Missionary Travels (2019).
 The enhancements also paved the way for the integration of previously published multispectral editions of Livingstone's Letter from Bambarre (2010-11) and the 1871 Field Diary (2011-13).
 This integration, completed by Wisnicki and Ward in early 2017, fulfilled one of the most important, but outstanding objectives of LEAP.

 (From left) Livingstone Online team members Jared McDonald, Angela Aliff, Mary Borgo, and Justin Livingstone with friend of the project Jim Mussell (University of Leeds; foreground in purple shirt) at a Nebraska Huskers Red-White Spring Game, 2016.
 Copyright Angela Aliff.
 Creative Commons Attribution-NonCommercial 3.0 Unported.
 Breaks such as this strengthen collaborative relationships among team members.